 - Felt Quality and Thickness: The felt covering on a padel ball creates drag, which slows the ball down in flight.
 Fast balls often use a more aerodynamic felt that is thinner or has a different composition.
 This reduced drag allows the ball to maintain its velocity for longer, especially on shots hit with pace.

 - Durability: The best fast balls are not just quick out of the can; they are designed to hold their pressure for a longer period.
 A ball that loses its pressure after a few games will feel sluggish and heavy.
 Balls made with a high-quality rubber core and durable felt will maintain their “fast” feel for more matches, making them a more cost-effective choice in the long run.
+(If durability is a priority, you may also want to consider using a padel ball pressurizer to maintain pressure and extend ball life.

 These three elements combine to create a ball that can truly transform the feel of a match, especially on slower court surfaces or in conditions that naturally sap a ball’s energy.